dfmoralesb/MPE_tutorials/tutorials/WGD.md

 	<p align="center"><img src="images/wgd_per.png" alt="wgdp" width="900"></p>

-* Now we will plot the gene duplication in the reference trees and identify outlier that could be a WGD
+* Now we will plot the gene duplication in the reference trees and identify outlier that could be a WGD.
+An outlier can be consider gene duplication percentage above 20% based on Yang et al. 2015

 	For this you will use the script `/data_tmp/mpemaster/script/plot_branch_labels.py`